South Carolina Eviction Notice

 How to Calculate Expiration Date in South Carolina

-The notice period begins the day after the notice is delivered.
-If the last day of the notice period falls on a Saturday, Sunday, or legal holiday, the period extends to the next judicial day.
-For notice periods of fewer than seven (7) days, only judicial days (excluding weekends and holidays) are counted.
+Weekend and Holiday Rules: If the last day of the notice period falls on a Saturday, Sunday, or legal holiday, the period extends to the next judicial day.
+Therefore, tenants receive adequate time to respond during business hours.

 How to Serve an Eviction Notice in South Carolina

-Mailed notices extend the notice period by five (5) calendar days to account for potential delays in delivery.
+Certified or Registered Mail: Sending to the tenant’s address of record or last known residence.
+However, mailed notices extend the notice period by five (5) calendar days to account for potential delays in delivery.

 South Carolina Eviction Laws

-• Lease Violations: Requires a 14-day notice.
+Lease Violations: Requires a 14-day notice.
+Therefore, this provides reasonable time for tenants to correct curable violations.

 South Carolina Eviction Process